 “What I didn't know when I was first hired was that Wight & Company designed a number of COD’s beautiful buildings,” he said.
 “It’s funny to think that I now will have the opportunity to pay it forward by designing spaces that could make a difference in another student’s life.”

-Calabria, who is working toward his architectural licensing exams, did have an opportunity to work on a project for COD when he was part of the design team for the Cleve Carney Museum of Art expansion, which is scheduled to be completed in spring 2020.
+Calabria, who is working toward his architectural licensing exams, did have an opportunity to work on a project for COD when he was part of the design team for the Cleve Carney Museum of Art expansion, which was completed in spring 2020.
 He would enjoy being involved with COD’s Architecture program in some way and currently plays with the COD Community Jazz Ensemble.

 He strongly encourages others considering architecture as a career to give COD a try.